1. An Inconvenient Truth - 2006

 To remember:

-- The film shows the dramatic impact of rising sea levels, one of the direct consequences of global warming.
+- The film shows the dramatic impact of rising sea levels, one of the direct consequences of global warming .

-What can we learn from this article?
+What do we take away from this article?

 Some sources on this subject: